-Provide information on how we are engaging with businesses in your area.
+LEDPs provide information on how we are engaging with businesses in your area.
 This approach enables staff to support communities safely, effectively, and efficiently through consultation.

-If you would like a copy of your Local Enforcement Delivery Plan in a different format please complete our general enquiry form.
+To get your Local Enforcement Delivery Plan in a different format, please fill out our general enquiry form.

-Your premises may be subject to a audit by an fire safety enforcement or auditing officer may visit your premises to undertake a fire safety audit.
+Your premises may be subject to a audit by an fire safety enforcement or auditing officer.
 This will usually be prearranged and officers will be carrying SFRS identification.

-A fire safety audit is the examination of a premises, and any fire safety documents, to ensure that the premises are managed well with regards to fire safety and in line with the legislative responsibilities of the Dutyholder.
+A fire safety audit is the examination of a premises and any fire safety documents.
+This is to ensure that the premises are managed well with regards to fire safety and in line with the legislative responsibilities of the dutyholder.
 Officers may also speak to staff members to confirm their level of fire safety awareness and knowledge of procedures.

-The emphasis is for the responsible person(s), known as the Dutyholder(s), to demonstrate they have met their duties required by the Fire (Scotland) Act 2005.
+The emphasis is for all dutyholders to show they have met their duties required by the Fire (Scotland) Act 2005.